sigma-s/100-Days-of-Code/log.md

 **Link to tweet:** [MightyJoeW Day 32] (https://twitter.com/MightyJoeW/status/838281454945767424)

 **Sidenote Jones**
 I really need to start writing these updates earlier in the day.
 I usually write this right before going to bed, and I'm about a half second away from dozing off and crashing my head right through my computer screen.
-I'm really not in the mood to go to the hospital or buy a new laptop (well, I am currently working on a 2009 Macbook so that wouldn't be the worst idea...).
+I'm really not in the mood to go to the hospital or buy a new laptop (well, I am currently working on an old 2009 Macbook so that wouldn't be the worst idea...).
 Yeah, time for bed...
 Goodnight!

 ### Day 31: Friday March 3, 2017